How to setup Topaz Labs as a Plugin to Adobe Lightroom

 Topaz Studio 2, Adjust AI, DeNoise AI, and Sharpen AI can all be used as a plugin.

-Please note, Gigapixel AI and JPEG to RAW AI are currently standalone only.
+Please note, JPEG to RAW AI is currently standalone only.
 Mask AI is not designed to work in Lightroom but it performs well in Photoshop and Topaz Studio 2.

 - Lightroom 4-6